MattWillcox/node_duplex_stream/README.md

 1. `git clone` this repo and `cd node_duplex_stream`
 2. Run `node index.js [input.txt output.txt]`

-   input.txt and output.txt are optional, they default to 'example.txt' (provided in repo) and 'output.txt'. they correspond to the input file and output file targets respectively.
+   The arguments input.txt and output.txt are optional, they default to 'example.txt' (provided in repo) and 'output.txt'.
+They correspond to the input file and output file targets respectively.
    The '.txt' extension is optional and will be added on for you.